Ars-Digitale/java-21-study-guide/docs/module-01/lesson.md

 | void | Return Type / Keyword | Indicates the method does not return a value. | Mandatory (if the method does not return a value) |

-> **Notes**
+> [!NOTE]
-- In its simplest form, we could theoretically have a class with no methods and no fields.
+> In its simplest form, we could theoretically have a class with no methods and no fields.
 Although such a class would compile, it would hardly make much sense.

 ---